Secondary specific workshops boost rigor and engagement

 13% English language learners

 While the school outperforms the state average in mathematics, when data is broken down by race, english language acquisition status, and other measures of equity, there is a discrepancy in math performance, especially at the Integrated Math 1 level.
+Additionally the math department culture was negative and divisive.

 #1) Professional Development